Bayesian inference of polymerase dynamics over the exclusion process: Discussion

 \section{Discussion}

 We developed a general Bayesian framework to study the dynamics of a one-dimensional transport model given time-resolved density profiles.
 The general problem addressed here is the identification of the PDE parameters that best describe data as a subset of the true PDE solution (see, e.g., \cite{Rudy2017, Raissi2019, Berg2019, Tegner2019} and references therein).
 We focused on the hydrodynamic TASEP with smoothly-varying jump rates (which are the parameters to be inferred) as a paradigmatic and well-characterised model of transport.
 By means of its application to ChIP-seq time-course data, we inferred the rate of PolII elongation as a function of the genomic position in selected genes.
 This rate is not constant but varies within the gene body.
 It typically dips down nearby the TSS, confirming widespread pausing in this region, while in the bulk the rate also varies between genes.
+Low predicted densities suggest that the pausing did not cause congestion or crowding.
+This is an important observation, as factor crowding has been experimentally observed and associated with regulated gene expression in synthetic and mammalian cell systems~\cite{Tan2013,Hnisz2017,Plys2018,Boija2018, Cavallaro2019}.
+Our analysis supports the view that this phenomenon does not happen between PolIIs bound to the gene but likely occurs in suspension in the nucleoplasm, as described, e.g., in~\cite{Papantonis2013, Boehning2018, Plys2018, Cavallaro2019, Cramer2019, Wei2020}.

-The inference here is complicated by the high dimensionality of the parameter space.
+The inference here is complicated by the high dimensionality of the parameter space (which grows as the genes' length increases).
 We addressed this by assuming a Gaussian process latent prior for the jump-rate profile and using elliptic slice sampling as an appropriate MCMC algorithm.
+The sampling requires multiple evaluations of the likelihood of equation~\eqref{eq:loglikelihood}.
+This in turns requires numerically integrating equation~\eqref{eq:non_linear_PDE}, which is also slower in longer genes (require larger integration grids, see Appendix \ref{app:Numerical_integration}).